kubermatic/docs/content/kubeone/master/maintenance/manual_cluster_repair.en.md

 terraform apply
 ```

-The result should be: 3 running control plane VM instances.
+The result should be 3 running control plane VM instances.
 Two existing and
 currently members of the cluster, and the fresh one which will be joined to the
 cluster as replacement for failed VM.